iMikie/Database-CheatSheet/README.md

 A quick reference for SQL and relational databases
 <br><br>

-For the most part, databases are just tables of information.
+For the most part, databases are just tables of information:

 ID | name | address |email
 ---| -------------|---------|-------|------
 1 | Mike Farr | Tiburon, CA | mikefarr@mac.com
 ...

-It was found that a simple set of rules allowed programmers to create fast and large databases.
-Each row in the table has the A record corresponds contains the information for a person: name, address, to a row in the table and
+Each row in the table has the a set of information called a record, for example or a person: name, address, email.
+It was found that a simple set of rules and a fairly simple query language allowed programmers to create fast and large databases.
+One such set of rules defines Relational Databases which uses SQL as it's (Structured) Query Language.

 ####There are two types of tables in relational databases:

  **Type 1)** has rows of data (records) in which at least one item is unique, e.g. in a table of bands, each band is unique: i.e. there is only one "Rolling Stones".
-In the database of bands each band has an ID number.
-The database stores the same information for each band.
-Likewise, the same is true for a table of musicians.
+The database stores the same information for each band (name, most popular album, label, ASCAP-number)  To suprer-enforce the uniqueness rule we give each record an ID number.

 <br>